Having a web presence is now an essential part of almost all businesses.

 A website development agreement should clearly set out (as a minimum):

 - what is being provided;

 - who is responsible for the supply of materials including web design and content;

-- Support and Maintenance;
+- configuration; and

 - who will own the intellectual property rights in the various elements of the website.